GenderMag currently has three personas: Abi, Pat, and Tim. This document shows the foundations behind them.

 Sample data: Figure 1 shows data from a study (two genders represented) in , which is one portion of the foundations of the Motivations facet values.
 In that study, about 2/3 of men and 1/3 of women were motivated by exploring next-generation technology, and this value for the Motivations facet is covered by Tim; about 1/5 of both men and women felt neutral about it (covered by the two Pats).
 The largest percentage of women and smallest percentage of men did not enjoy exploring next-generation technology (covered by Abi).

 g Computer self-efficacy: One specific form of confidence is self-efficacy: a person's confidence about succeeding given a specific task.
 Self-efficacy matters to problem solving because a person's self-efficacy influences their use of cognitive strategies, amount of effort put forth, level of persistence, and strategies for coping with obstacles.
-Empirical data have shown that women tend statistically to have lower computer self-efficacy than men, as one would expect given phenomena like stereotype threat, and non-inclusive work environments and education practices.
+Empirical data have shown that women tend statistically to have lower computer self-efficacy than other people, and men to have higher, as one would expect given phenomena like stereotype threat, and non-inclusive work environments and education practices.
 To date, we have been able to find self-efficacy data on only those two genders.
 Self-efficacy levels, in turn, affect people's behavior with technology, such as which features they choose to use and how willing they are to persist with hard-to-use features.
 Fortunately, features designed explicitly for diverse self-efficacy levels have been shown to be preferred by everyone.
 Sources: [1, 2, 3, 4, 5, 6, 15, 17, 19, 22, 27, 28, 32, 34, 38].

 h Risk aversion: Studies have shown that women tend statistically to be more risk-averse than men , , surveyed in , and meta-analyzed in -- in numerous decision-making domains, such as in ethical decisions, investment decisions, gambling decisions, health/safety decisions, career decisions, and others.
 In contrast, we have been unable to locate any study in any domain reporting men to be more risk-averse than women.
 Applying these findings on risk aversion to software usage suggests that risk aversion can impact women's decisions as to which feature sets to use.
 Reports are emerging on risk-aversion beyond those two genders, so we may be able to update this explanation soon.
 Sources: [10, 14, meta-analysis 12, survey 39]